Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 Both have their merits and different methods of execution.

 Next, you’ll need a methodology behind assessing your clients’ needs.
 An initial consultation is necessary to understand the crux of a client is seeking.

 - People with disabilities.

-As a Pilates instructor or any fitness professional for that matter, it’s important that your practice what you preach.
+As a Pilates instructor or any fitness professional, it’s important that you practice what you preach.

-Being a figure that influences people towards healthier lifestyles required you to be the initial, living, breathing example.
+Being a figure influencing people towards healthier lifestyles requires you to be the initial, living, breathing example.